 “We decided to post (the photo) so we could let our neighbouring First Nation communities know that this doctor is in our city and he is serving our people and these are the beliefs that he holds” she explained.

-“Addiction is the one thing that isn’t prejudice or discriminatory and to single out one group is racism.
+“Addiction is the one thing that isn’t prejudiced or discriminatory and to single out one group is racism.
 It’s discrimination.
 It’s just so wrong,” she said.